 Step 3: Bailiff

-There are different types of tenancies, providing different rights to both landlords and tenants, we will determine the relevant notice to serve and assist you if instructed.
-The default tenancy is an assured shorthold tenancy and the most common notices used by landlord are therefore the section 8 and 21 notices under the Housing Act 1988.
+There are different types of agreements to let premises, providing different rights to both landlords and tenants; we will determine the relevant notice to serve and assist you if gain possession of your property if instructed.
+The default tenancy is an assured shorthold tenancy (under the Housing Act 1988 as amended) the most common notices used by landlord are therefore the section 8 and 21 notices under the Housing Act 1988.

 CONTACT OUR EXPERTS NOW